 The Underlying Math

-Goldman Sachs projected earlier this year that enterprise token consumption will grow 24x by 2030, reaching 120 quadrillion tokens per month across the industry.
+Goldman Sachs projected earlier this year that total AI token consumption — consumer and enterprise combined — will multiply 24x between 2026 and 2030, reaching 120 quadrillion tokens per month.

 At those volumes, the current wave of spending caps is not the story — it is the early data for how enterprises will govern AI at scale.
 Caps, exceptions, vendor alignment policies, internal approval flows: these are primitive versions of what will eventually be standard corporate AI governance infrastructure.